swaptacular/swpt_creditors/README.md

    as hexadecimal (lowercase).
 For example, for debtor ID equal to 10, the routing key will be "00.00.00.00.00.00.00.0a".

    **Note:** If you execute the "configure" command (see below), with the environment variable `SETUP_RABBITMQ_BINDINGS` set to `yes`, an attempt will be made to automatically setup all the required RabbitMQ queues, exchanges, and the bindings between them.
+For this to work, the `rabbitmq_random_exchange` plugin must be enabled on the RabbitMQ server instance.

 3. [Redis] server instance, which stores Denial of Service attack protection statistics for the creditors stored on the PostgreSQL